Critical initialisation in continuous approximations of binary neural networks: Abstract

 \section{Abstract}

-The training of stochastic neural network models with binary ($\pm1$) weights and activations via a deterministic and continuous surrogate network is investigated.
-We derive, using mean field theory, a set of scalar equations describing how input signals propagate through the surrogate network.
-The equations reveal that these continuous models exhibit an order to chaos transition, and the presence of depth scales that limit the maximum trainable depth.
-Moreover, we predict theoretically and confirm numerically, that common weight initialization schemes used in standard continuous networks, when applied to the mean values of the stochastic binary weights, yield poor training performance.
-This study shows that, contrary to common intuition, the means of the stochastic binary weights should be initialised close to $\pm 1$ for deeper networks to be trainable.
+The training of stochastic neural network models with binary ($\pm1$) weights and activations via continuous surrogate networks is investigated.
+We derive new surrogates using a novel derivation based on writing the stochastic neural network as a Markov chain.
+This derivation also encompasses existing variants of the surrogates presented in the literature.
+Following this, we theoretically study the surrogates at initialisation.
+We derive, using mean field theory, a set of scalar equations describing how input signals propagate through the randomly initialised networks.
+The equations reveal whether so-called critical initialisations exist for each surrogate network, where the network can be trained to arbitrary depth.
+Moreover, we predict theoretically and confirm numerically, that common weight initialisation schemes used in standard continuous networks, when applied to the mean values of the stochastic binary weights, yield poor training performance.
+This study shows that, contrary to common intuition, the means of the stochastic binary weights should be initialised close to $\pm 1$, for deeper networks to be trainable.